 Sponsored by Typhoo

-Just like the Jack Buchanan song, “Everything stops for tea” in our house, several times a day in fact.
+Just like the Jack Buchanan song, “Everything Stops for Tea” in our house, several times a day.
 I think tea drinking is a very British thing and we are conditioned from childhood to be tea drinkers.
-Who hasn’t sung “I’m a little teapot” at nursery school?
-Then there are songs like “Two for Tea” and Bernard Cribben’s “Right said Fred (have another cup of tea)”.

-How many iconic coffee songs can you think of?
-Exacty!
-So as tea is my drink of choice (I’ve never been a coffee drinker) I was very pleased when Typhoo asked if I’d like to make this Peach, Tea and White Chocolate Traybake from Recipes from a Normal Mum.
+So as tea is my drink of choice (I’ve never been a coffee drinker) I was very pleased when Typhoo asked if I’d like to make this Peach, Tea, and White Chocolate Traybake from Recipes from a Normal Mum.

-My daughter was a little hesitant as we went shopping for the ingredients saying things like, “do you have to put the ginger in it” and “I’m not keen on peaches”.
-But who came home from school and after polishing off all the white chocolate that had dripped through the wire rack tucked into the first piece or cake and declared it delicious?
+But who came home from school and after polishing off all the white chocolate that had dripped through the wire rack tucked into the first piece of cake and declared it delicious?
 Yes, it was my daughter!

 Then I made our afternoon cuppa and called hubby from his office and he too declared the cake a winner.
 Soon my son arrived home and his eyes lit up to see homemade cake and he loved it too!